Allow access to a consumer account

 Some apps might also request the IMPORTED PRIVILEGES privilege on the SNOWFLAKE database.
 Refer to Grant the IMPORTED PRIVILEGES privilege on the SNOWFLAKE database for details.

-• References that allow the app to access objects that already exist in the consumer account and are outside the APPLICATION object.
+• References that allow the app to access objects that already exist in the consumer account and are outside the application object.
 A provider defines the references required by the app in the manifest.yml file.

 After installing the app, the consumer can authorize access on an object by creating a reference that associates the object to the app.